 - Intel Z590: Premium Chipset – but only CPU lanes conform to PCIe V4.0

-- Intel B560: A mid range chipset with only CPU lanes conforming to PCIe 4.0.
+- Intel B560: A mid-range chipset with only CPU lanes doing PCIe 4.0.

 The following 600 series offers the LGA1700 socket for 12th Gen Intel CPUs:

-The only Intel chipset that currently supports PCIe 4.0 across both chipset and CPU lanes is the Z690 chipset released in Q4 2021.
+The only Intel chipset currently supporting PCIe 4.0 across both chipset and CPU lanes is the Z690 chipset, released in Q4 2021.

-The PCIe Version of the Component and of the Slot it Plugs Into Should Match IDEALLY
+The PCIe Version of the Component and the Slot it Plugs Into Should Match IDEALLY.

-The PCIe interface is backwards and forward compatible.
-Meaning, an older device can plug into a slot conforming to a newer version and vice versa.
+The PCIe interface is backward and forward-compatible.
+An older device can plug into a slot conforming to a newer version and vice versa.

-However, there are caveats to this, particularly issues regarding performance bottlenecks or underutilization.
+However, there are caveats, particularly issues regarding performance bottlenecks or underutilization.

-For instance, as mentioned earlier, if you were to install a newer PCIe Gen 4 NVMe SSD that has a typical transfer rate of about 5500MB/s on a PCIe 3.0 slot, then its transfer speed can reduce to half as much!
+For instance, as mentioned earlier, if you were to install a newer PCIe Gen 4 NVMe SSD with a typical transfer rate of about 5500MB/s on a PCIe 3.0 slot, then its transfer speed can reduce to half as much!

-Similarly, if you were to install a high end PCIe 4.0 graphics card on an PCIe 3.0 x16 slot, you may experience reduced performance.
+Similarly, if you were to install a high-end PCIe 4.0 graphics card on a PCIe 3.0 x16 slot, you may experience reduced performance.

 Image: PudgetSystems.com.
 Comparison of how RTX 3090 (PCIe 4.0 device) and Titan RTX (PCIe 3.0 device) perform on different PCIe generations.
-A significant impact can be seen on performance in DaVinci Resolve (video editing software) when using the cards in older PCIe slots.
+A significant impact can be seen on DaVinci Resolve’s (video editing software) performance when using the cards in older PCIe slots.

-Alternatively, if you install an older device on a slot conforming to a newer PCIe generation, the installed card will NOT receive any kind of performance boost.
-That way you would have underutilized an otherwise powerful slot.
+Alternatively, if you install an older device on a slot conforming to a newer PCIe generation, the installed card will NOT receive any performance boost.
+That way, you would have underutilized an otherwise mighty space.

 Therefore, in the most ideal of cases, the PCIe slot version and that of the installed expansion card should match.

-Knowing the motherboard’s chipset can identify whether it supports PCIe 4.0 or not.
-Currently only a handful of motherboard chipsets by Intel and AMD offer support for PCIe 4.0.
+Knowing the motherboard’s chipset can identify whether it supports PCIe 4.0.
+Only a handful of motherboard chipsets by Intel and AMD offer support for PCIe 4.0.

 However, having the right motherboard chipset is only part of the story.
 You must also have the right CPU.

-Here I talked in detail about which motherboard support PCIe 4.0.
-This list will be updated as more motherboard chipsets are released conforming to the 4.0 protocol.
+Here I talked in detail about which motherboard supports PCIe 4.0.
+This list will be updated as more motherboard chipsets are released, conforming to the 4.0 protocol.